Troels Henriksens academic homepage

 What is expected of the student at the meeting?

 The student must send an agenda or a cancellation at least the evening before the day of the meeting.
+Further, at the meeting the student must have up-to-date versions of all relevant code ready to demonstrate or clarify any problems.

 What is expected of the supervisor at the meeting?